Look and feel

 - ReSharper's solution-wide analysis resolves visibility issues: you'll see if an internal member is used outside of its assembly and you'll never miss a single unused non-private member.

-- You can exclude files by masks from code analysis in .
+- You can exclude files by masks from code analysis on the page of ReSharper options.

 - You can press Ctrl+N to quickly locate a type, method, or basically everything, while Ctrl+Shift+N lets you locate files without other suggestions.